GeorgieEggleton/ski_school/README.md

 Meta Tags

 I have included detailed meta tags in the <head> of the html with a combination of long tails and short tail keywords relevant to my site.

+## CREDITS
+I derived a lot of inspiration for the project from the Boutique Ado walkthrough project, provided by Code institute.
+I used the following tutorial to add the Mailchip signUp box - https://testdriven.io/blog/django-mailchimp/

+Images have been sourced from various locations including my own collection and google images.
+I have ensured any images taken from Google have free commercial rights.

+# Known Bugs
+If age is over 16 an error should be thrown to not allow booking to a child lesson

+### Chrome
+On testing in Chorme after deployment and number of bugs were found.
+These include:- Jquery is not working in Chrome.
+This means that the Add Student dropdown feature is not stopping the user signing the same student up for multiple lesson.

+The styling as not as polished as I would like.
+Unfortunately I ran out of time to do anything further with this.
+-	Home page paragrapgh text is too small on Mobile devices
+-	There is a small point between the desktop and the mobile view where there text is the wrong size, I believe this only happens in DevTools responsive mode when pulling the screen size in.
+On all mobile devices I have tested it displays correctly.